jlonge4/local_llama/README.md

 # local_llama

-Interested in chatting with your PDFs entirely offline and free from OpenAI dependencies?
+Interested in chatting with your PDFs, TXT files, or Docx files entirely offline and free from OpenAI dependencies?
 Then you're in the right place.
 I made my other project, gpt_chatwithPDF with the ultimate goal of local_llama in mind.
 This repo assumes the same functionality as that project but is local and can be run in airplane mode..
 Drop a star if you like it!

 Video demo here: https://www.reddit.com/user/Jl_btdipsbro/comments/13n6hbz/local_llama/?utm_source=share&utm_medium=ios_app&utm_name=ioscss&utm_content=2&utm_term=1